jw782cn/flutter_chatgpt_app/README.md

 ### Installation
 Clone the repository to your local machine.
 Run the app on your device or emulator using flutter run.
+You will also need the Xcode to simulate the ios environment.

 '''
 flutter run